gurudattpuranik25/capital-cities-quiz/README.md

 For every correct answer, the score increments by 1 point & there is no negative marking.

 At the end of the quiz, the application displays the score out of 5.
+[Take the quiz here](https://replit.com/@gurudattpuranik/Capital-Cities-Quiz#index.js)